Hi, we’re Stephen & Jane! AKA My Five Acres.

 Seven years later, the US had chewed us up and spit us out (in other words, our visa expired).
 That’s when we decided it would be a smart idea to cycle around the world.
 And it was.

-Those 18 months, 22 countries, and 16,000 km of pedalling were awesome, breath-taking, mind-altering, holy-smoking, staggering, shocking and utterly life-changing.
+Those 2 years in 22 countries and 16,000 km of pedalling were awesome, breath-taking, mind-altering, holy-smoking, staggering, shocking and utterly life-changing.

 As you might expect, we learned a metric fuckton of stuff, from the terminally practical to the absolutely whimsical.